To reduce the number of requests to the remote server for mounted volumes, we recommend the following settings when running in Online connect mode.

 You might want to turn off Git support in Sublime which has caused high CPU usage for some users when scanning

-The directory listing in Finder.app or File Explorer may become out of date when another application is adding , removing, or modifying files on the server.
-You can force File Explorer to refresh the directory listing with
+The directory listing in Finder.app on macOS or File Explorer on Windows may become out of date when another application is adding, removing, or modifying files on the server.
+No push notifications are received for changes on the server.
+The following strategies are in place to detect changes to existing and new files as soon as possible:

 The cache directory is located in